Data Centers in Torres

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Torres are positioned to serve the economic corridors between Porto Alegre and Florianópolis.
-This is crucial for industries in the Rio Grande do Sul and Santa Catarina states, including agriculture, manufacturing, and regional commerce.
+Proximity To Key Business Districts: Data centers in or near Torres are positioned to serve the coastal tourism industry, local commerce, and the broader agricultural and manufacturing centers of southern Rio Grande do Sul and southeastern Santa Catarina.

 Natural Disaster Risk